 D. Phil.
 History, University of Oxford

 George studied Economic History at the University of Zimbabwe before doing an M. Sc. in African Studies as well as a doctorate in History at Oxford University.
 He has taught at universities in Zimbabwe, South Africa and the United Kingdom.
-Before coming to Edinburgh George was a research fellow in the Centre of African Studies at the University of Cambridge.
-He currently serves on the African Studies Association (UK) Council, and on the editorial boards of the Journal of Southern African Studies and the African Studies Review.
+Before coming to Edinburgh, George was a research fellow in the Centre of African Studies at the University of Cambridge.
+He currently serves as an editor of the Journal of Southern African Studies.

 George's second research interest is investigating the diverse ways that digital media is reshaping social, political and economic life in Africa.
 He and colleagues at the University of Cambridge are currently co-ordinating a collaborative research project that explores the ways that digital media has been used to convoke publics and counterpublics in Africa.
 Among other things the project considers how these digital publics are reshaping sociality, and the practice of politics.
 In addition it investigates the connections between these more recent publics and older ones that pre-date the digital age.